 - eCPM: average cost per thousand impressions

-- Completions: # of Snaps watched to 97% of their duration
+- Completions: number of Snaps watched to 97% of their duration

 - Average Screen Time: how long people spent watching your ad across all impressions

-- eCPV (effective cost per video view): The average cost per qualified video view, with a view counting as 2 seconds of watching or a swipe up, whichever comes first
+- eCPV (effective cost per video view): the average cost per qualified video view, with a view counting as two seconds of watching or a swipe up, whichever comes first

-- Swipe Ups: # of times people swiped up to view your attachment
+- Swipe Ups: number of times people swiped up to view your attachment

-- Swipe Up Rate: average # of swipes per impression as percentage
+- Swipe Up Rate: average number of swipes per impression (as a percentage)

 - eCPSU: effective cost per swipe up

-From the Ad Manager Dashboard view, you can also view results by date range.
+From the Ads Manager Dashboard view, you can also view results by date range.

-Snapchat also offers a Mobile Dashboard on the app for accessing ad performance metrics on the go.
+Snapchat ads also offer a Mobile Dashboard on the app for accessing ad-performance metrics on the go.

-Snapchat’s new self-serve analytics tools are definitely an improvement from their weak in-app metrics and third-party monitoring tools from before.
+Snapchat’s self-serve analytics tools are definitely an improvement over the weak in-app metrics and third-party monitoring tools offered before.